-Vincent has strong connections with private sector leaders in urban real estate through his previous role as the 2030 Districts Network Interim Director from 2013 to 2016, helping co-found the 2030 Districts model that has now been adopted by 22 North American cities.
-He now sits on the 2030 Districts Network Board of Governors.
-Vincent also formerly managed the development and dissemination of the AIA+2030 Professional Education Series, which provided design professionals in 27 markets across North America with strategies for reaching zero carbon building operations and has since been developed into an online education series.
-Recently, through his work with the Zero Cities Project, a collaboration with national partners and 11 leading US cities, he developed Achieving Zero, a framework of incremental actions that cities and governments can put in place to ensure zero carbon built environments by 2040.
+Vincent has strong connections with private sector leaders in urban real estate through his previous role as the 2030 Districts Network Interim Director from 2013 to 2016, helping co-found the 2030 Districts model that has now been adopted by 22 North American cities and a founding member of the 2030 Districts Network Board of Governors.
+Vincent also formerly managed the development and dissemination of the AIA+2030 Professional Education Series, which provided design professionals in 27 markets across North America with strategies for reaching zero net carbon building operations and has since been developed into an online education series.
+Recently, through his work with the Zero Cities Project, a collaboration with national partners and 11 leading US cities, he developed Achieving Zero, a framework of incremental actions that cities and governments can put in place to ensure carbon neutral built environments by 2040.

-Vincent is an honorary member of the American Institute of Architects (AIA) and was the 2018 chair of the AIA Energy Leadership Group, a former member of the AIA Sustainability Leadership Group, and is a current member of the AIA Committee for Climate Action and Design Excellence.
+Vincent is an honorary member of the American Institute of Architects (AIA) and was the 2018 chair of the AIA Energy Leadership Group, a former member of the AIA Sustainability Leadership Group, and is the current chair of the AIA Committee on Climate Action and Design Excellence.
 He was named an Emerging Leader by the Design Futures Council in 2015.

 Erin McDade, Assoc.
 AIA